salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 For mobile virtual devices, specify the device ID to preview.
 If omitted, the first available virtual device will be used.

+# error.username

+Org must have a valid user

 # error.no-project

 This command is required to run from within a Salesforce project directory. %s